 You can also offer owner financing if you want a medium-term cash flow.

 For example, we buy and sell raw land across the U.S.

 Visit our Sell Land page to learn more about the process.

 2. Use the land as boat storage

-While people love recreational activities like boating, it can often be hard to find storage for those items, especially if they live in cities or tight suburban areas.
+While people love recreational activities like boating, it can often be hard to find storage for those items, especially if you live in a city or tight suburban area.